Nursing Major (BS)

 - Serve as nurse navigators and in other management positions

-Accreditation: The baccalaureate degree program in nursing and master’s degree program in nursing at University of Lynchburg are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree program in nursing at the University of Lynchburg is accredited by the Commission on Collegiate Nursing Education.

 Associate Dean of the School of Nursing